-- 8. Starting at the battery compartment, use a black stick to carefully pry up the bottom case from the computer. - 9.
-Warning: To avoid damaging the sleep light and other delicate components, do not insert the black stick too far into the computer as you free the bottom case from the computer.
+9. Warning: To avoid damaging the sleep light and other delicate components, do not insert the black stick too far into the computer as you free the bottom case from the computer.
 Use just the tip of the black stick to pry up the bottom case.

-10. Open the computer and place it on its side.
-Carefully work the black stick around the corners of the bottom case.
+10. Carefully work the black stick around the corners of the bottom case.